SC (Sub Compact) Walther PPQ Review

 There are a few sight options for this little gun.
 I had the opportunity to test the LE edition, which has a luminous, three-dot sight setup to keep the sights visible no matter the conditions.
 The rear sight is adjustable for windage.

-This little gun is big on user-friendly features, especially for the left-handed shooters who’ve been largely ignored in the handgun market, save for numerous companies offering an ambi mag release.
-The SC has that, in the form of a kit to change the mag release from right- to left-hand bias.
+It is also big on user-friendly features, especially for the left-handed shooters who’ve been largely ignored in the handgun market, save for numerous companies offering an ambi mag release.
+The SC has that, in the form of a kit to change the mag release from right- to left if needed.

 It also has an extended slide lock lever on both sides.
 There’s no stretching or adjusting for most shooters to engage or release the lever.
 It’s easy to operate for either function, and always sent the slide forward with sufficient force to put a round in battery when I wanted it to.